Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Introduction

-Finally, we study structural properties of the SOS representation (Sec.~\ref{sec:interlacing}).
+\emph{T-systems and effective Karlin points.} Finally, we study structural properties of the SOS representation (Sec.~\ref{sec:interlacing}).
 We establish a mathematical and algorithmic connection of the certificates of positivity of univariate polynomials with the T-systems, introduced by Karlin~\cite{KarStu-Tsystems-66}.
-First, we consider the case a real polynomial, $A$, that is positive over $\RR$ (Sec.~\ref{sec:Karlin-R}); hence it admits a representation as $A = P^2 + Q^2$.
-We prove that the polynomials $P$ and $Q$ are interlacing (\Cref{thm:PQ-interlace}) and thus their roots are the unique points, that we call Karlin points \Cref{eq:K-xi-yj}, needed in the decomposition induced by the T-systems of Karlin (Cor.~\ref{cor:Karlin-pts-R}).
+First, we consider the case a real polynomial, $A \in \RR[x]$, that is positive over $\RR$ (Sec.~\ref{sec:Karlin-R}); hence it admits a representation as $A = P^2 + Q^2$.
+The polynomials $P$ and $Q$ are interlacing (Lem.~\ref{lem:PQ-interlace}), as a direct consequence of Hermite-Bielher theorem (Thm.~\ref{thm:HB}) and thus their roots are the unique points, that we call Karlin points, Eq.~\eqref{eq:K-xi-yj}, appearing in the decomposition induced by the T-systems of Karlin (Cor.~\ref{cor:Karlin-pts-R}).
+Even though, this seems to be a fundamental property, we were not able to find it in the literature.
+Besides on relying on Hermite-Bielher theorem~\cite{rs-athp-2002} for the interlacing property, we give an alternative proof (Sec.\ref{sec:alternative-interlacing}) based on algebraic manipulations of the roots of the polynomials.
 We refer to Fisk's survey~\cite{Fisk-interlace-bk} for a thorough study of real rooted and interlacing polynomials.
 The following theorem summarizes our results:

 \begin{maintheorem*}[Positivity over $\RR$, interlacing, and Karlin points] If $A = \sum_{k=0}^d a_k x^k \in \RR[x]$, of degree $d = 2m$, is square-free and positive over $\RR$, then $A(x) = a_d \, P(x)^2 + a_d \, Q(x)^2$, where $P, Q \in \RR[x]$ are interlacing of degrees $m$ and $m-1$, respectively.
 Moreover, the real roots of $P$ and $Q$ are the Karlin points of $A$ over $\RR$. \end{maintheorem*}